EdwardRutz/cs-fitness-tracker/docs/setup-notes-cs-basics.md

 - Return type is the type of information a method will return
 - The Main method is the first method to run and determines the order other methods are run
 - A program must contain a method named "Main" with a capital "M".
 Classes start with a capital letter
 - The .Net library contains classes and methods to use.
+- Variable Names are typically written in CamelCase

 ### Prepare & Plan